-The shares received upon exercise of A-Warrants are subject to a lock-up period of 12 months from the date of exercise.
-It is noted that it is not the intention that future issuances under the authorization in ikke forventes at være genstand for lockup.
+The shares received upon exercise of A/C-Warrants are subject to a lock-up period of 12 months from the date of exercise.
+It is noted that it is not the intention that future issuances under the authorization in clause 4.3 of the articles of association is not expected to be subject to lock-up.

-3.4 B-Warrants er ikke genstand for lock-up og kan udnyttes på ethvert tidspunkt fra tildeling og 3 år frem, forudsat at B-Warrantindehaveren ikke besidder intern viden.
+B-Warrants er ikke genstand for lock-up og kan udnyttes på ethvert tidspunkt fra tildeling og 3 år frem, forudsat at B-Warrantindehaveren ikke besidder intern viden.
 Såfremt der ikke er sket udnyttelse inden denne dato, bortfalder alle B-Warrants automatisk uden varsel og uden kompensation til B-Warrantindehaveren.